-On the eve of his birth anniversary, The Quint remembers the incredibly brave Captain through the words of now retired Captain Naveen Nagappa who served with him in Kargil.
+The Quint remembers the incredibly brave Captain through the words of now retired Captain Naveen Nagappa who served with him in Kargil.

 Captain Nagappa recalls Captain Vikram as a meticulous planner, who drew up in-depth plans for all operations.
 Calling him a fearless leader, he says Captain Vikram always led from the front.
 He, in fact, saved his life while sacrificing his own.

 He held my hand and dragged me out the bunker.
 Probably that saved my life because the counter-attack was already on.

 7 July, early morning, I was sitting and firing towards the enemy.
 That is the time when a hand grenade was launched from the enemy.
 It landed right inside our bunker right in front of me.
 Then I got severely injured by the enemy grenade.

 Captain Vikram Batra, sensing the danger, came running towards me.
 He held my hand and dragged me out of that particular bunker.
 Probably that saved my life as the counter-attack was already on.